NanoTools/easy-nano-node/docs/faq.md

 ### Node Monitor Overview
 You have no idea what all those numbers and fields in the node monitor mean?
 Have a look [at the official Wiki](https://github.com/NanoTools/nanoNodeMonitor/wiki/Monitor-Overview).

+### Node Monitor Config
+If you want to modify the Node Monitor config edit it here: `~/nanoNodeMonitor/config.php`

 ### Node isn't synced
 Let it node sync the full ledger, this can take some hours.
 You can always compare to the current block count [here](https://www.nanode.co/blocks).